Sale fans 10 to help resurgent Red Sox beat Orioles 7-2

 Orioles right-hander David Hess (1-9, 7.20 ERA) has been sent to the bullpen after making 12 straight starts without a victory.
 Rookie Josh Rogers, who pitched in relief on Friday night, will start Wednesday in Oakland.

 The rotation now stands as Andrew Cashner, Bundy, John Means and Gabriel Ynoa.
-As for No. 5, manager Brandon Hyde says, “We’re going to be playing with that spot all year long.”
+As for No. 5, Hyde says, “We’re going to be playing with that spot all year long.”

 TRAINER’S ROOM